Skip to resources

 • You must not drive while impaired, regardless of prescription

-• Legal THC blood-level limits apply — know your numbers
+• Legal THC blood-level limits don't apply with a medical defence

 • A valid prescription is not an automatic defence